aws-samples/ec2-lamp-server/README.md

 ### Certbot prerequisites
 Ensure you have a domain name whose DNS entry resolves to your EC2 instance IP address.
-If you do not have a domain, you can [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section) using [Amazon Route 53](https://aws.amazon.com/route53/) and [create a DNS A record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html).
+If you do not have a domain, you can [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section) using [Amazon Route 53](https://aws.amazon.com/route53/) and [create a DNS A and/or AAAA record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html).

 ### Using apache plugin